Finmatics/einvoice-transformer/README.md

 # einvoice-transformer

-An extensible transformation engine for different eInvoicing formats
+An extensible transformation engine for different eInvoicing formats.